ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-issm.md

 > ```

 #### Boundary conditions
 In this example, we run a "Stress balance" solution to compute ice velocity in steady-state.
-The stress balance conditions are defined by combination of fields in `md.stressbalance.spcvx`, `md.stressbalance.spcvy`, `md.stressbalance.spcvz`.
+The stress balance conditions are defined by a combination of fields in `md.stressbalance.spcvx`, `md.stressbalance.spcvy`, `md.stressbalance.spcvz`.

 ```python
 # Set ice shelf boundary conditions.